Choosing the best camper van for a camper van conversion can get tricky. It’s a critical decision to a successful build and how the van works for you.

-We’ve met fellow travellers who have circumnavigated Africa in a 2 wheel drive camper van.
+We’ve met fellow travelers who have circumnavigated Africa in a 2 wheel drive camper vans.
 You just choose the appropriate route for your van.

-It’s not possible to drive a right hand drive vehicle in some countries around the world.
+It’s not possible to drive a right-hand drive vehicle in some countries around the world while enjoying life on the road.
 Costa Rica and Nicaragua are good examples.

-Our Unimog was left hand drive but our Sprinter van is right hand drive.
-We’re travelling in South America and so far, experienced no issues.
+Our Unimog was a left-hand drive but our Sprinter van is a right-hand drive.
+We’re traveling in South America and so far, experienced no issues.

-We know as we continue our journey towards central America, we’ll need to ship the van around Costa Rica and Nicaragua.
+We know as we continue our journey toward central America, we’ll need to ship the van around Costa Rica and Nicaragua.

-On balance, left hand drive is probably the better option because more countries drive on the right than the left.
+On balance, the left-hand drive is probably the better option because more countries drive on the right than the left.
 It’s just another consideration and potential compromise when choosing the best van to convert.

-Choosing the best make and model of van for a camper conversion is tough.
+Choosing the best make and model of the van for a camper van conversion is tough.
 With so many options, how do you boil it down to a manageable shortlist?

-We have no secret formula but we can break it down into things you need to give some thought.
+We have no secret formula but we can break it down into things you need to give some thought to.

 Modern vehicles may look shiny but don’t let the bling lull you into a false sense of security.

-Many modern diesel vehicles are fitted with a DEF system to lower the pollution from the exhaust emissions.
-This system needs to have a regular top up of AdBlue fluid.
+Many modern diesel vehicles are fitted with a DEF system to lower the pollution from exhaust emissions.
+This system needs to have a regular top-up of AdBlue fluid.

-It’s known to have issues when driving at altitudes over 3000 metres above sea level.
+It’s known to have issues when driving at altitudes over 3000 meters above sea level.